anthony-finn/UAV-GPS-Spoofing-Dataset/README.md

 ## Introduction
 This repository provides a summary and description of the UAV GPS Spoofing dataset.
 The dataset was collected using PX4-SITL Gazebo-Classic in 2023 using a **quadcopter** drone.

-Some military, commercial, and civil uses of drones extend to real-time monitoring, search-and-rescue operations, wireless coverage, remote sensing, delivery services, security, and surveillance.
-Drones rely Global Navigation Satellite Systems (GNSS) for guidance, navigation, and control (GNC).
-Global Positioning System (GPS) is the most widely used drone GNSS system for navigation and positioning.
-Drones reliant on GPS require accurate and reliable position information to operate securely and safely.
-However, GPS signals are not encrypted and have no authentication.
-As a result, GPS signals are susceptible to external attacks like spoofing or jamming.
+Drones have a wide range of applications in military, commercial, and civilian sectors.
+These include real-time monitoring, search-and-rescue operations, expanding wireless coverage, remote sensing for data collection, delivery services, and security and surveillance tasks.

+While Global Navigation Satellite Systems (GNSS) are widely used for drone navigation, with GPS being the most common system, a critical vulnerability exists.
+These GPS-dependent drones require precise and reliable positioning data for safe operation.
+However, one of GPS' flaws is its lack of encryption and authentication.
+This makes them susceptible to manipulation by attackers who can either spoof the GPS signal or jam it entirely.

 ## Description
 The dataset encompasses measurements from various onboard sensors, including the barometer, magnetometer, inertial measurement unit, and global positioning system.
 The **Attack Enabled** field classifies whether an attack was enabled at a point in time.
 The data was collected at a rate of **~250Hz**.
 The dataset can be resampled to other frequencies to emulate different sensor frequencies.